MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## Limits & Quotas

-Quantinuum's quotas are tracked based on the QPU usage credit unit, *H-System Quantum Credit (HQC)*, for jobs submitted to System Model H1 quantum computers, and emulator HQCs (eHQCs) for jobs submitted to System Model H1 emulators.
+Quantinuum's quotas are tracked based on the QPU usage credit unit, *H-System Quantum Credit (HQC)*, for jobs submitted to Quantinuum quantum computers, and emulator HQCs (eHQCs) for jobs submitted to emulators.

 HQCs and eHQCs are used to calculate the cost of running a job, and they are calculated based on the following formula: